Plausible vs Fathom: Which Privacy-First Analytics Tool Is Better?

 Because Plausible is fully open source (AGPL-licensed), you can inspect the entire codebase on GitHub, self-host it on your own infrastructure, or use the managed cloud service.
 The self-hosted option is a significant differentiator — if you have the technical chops to run it, you pay nothing beyond your hosting costs.

-- Open source: Full transparency, community contributions, and the option to self-host.
+Full transparency, community contributions, and the option to self-host on your own infrastructure.

-- Revenue goals: Track monetary conversions alongside standard goals.
+Track monetary conversions alongside standard goals without third-party integrations.

 Fathom Analytics: Simple, Private, and Canadian-Built